 Demographics

-FastBridge can only ingest Student Gender, Birthrate, and Race Demographics via the OneRoster API.
-The FastBridge MealStatus, EnglishProficiency, NativeLanguage, ServiceCode, PrimaryDisabilityType, IEPReading, IEPMath, IEPBehavior, GiftedAndTalented, Section504, and Mobility fields cannot sync from ClassLink to FastBridge.
+FastBridge can only ingest Student Gender, Birthrate, and Race Demographics via our OneRoster API.
+The FastBridge MealStatus, EnglishProficiency, NativeLanguage, ServiceCode, PrimaryDisabilityType, IEPReading, IEPMath, IEPBehavior, GiftedAndTalented, Section504, and Mobility fields cannot sync from OneRoster to FastBridge.

 Student ID